EXPLAINER: Why is Bob Baffert not in the Kentucky Derby?

 WHAT DOES HIS SUSPENSION MEAN?

-The 38 U.S. racing states operate on an informal system of reciprocity, meaning if an owner, trainer or jockey is banned in one state, the others typically will honor that suspension.
+The 38 U.S. racing states operate on a system of reciprocity, meaning if an owner, trainer or jockey is banned in one state, the others will honor that.

 Owners, trainers and jockeys must be licensed in each state in which they compete.
 Those licenses are issued by state racing boards.